Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 1. Create an agent assist configuration by using the [Post](https://api-trial.cognigy.ai/openapi#post-/v2.0/agentassistconfigs) request.
 2. Define the grid size in the `config.grid` object of the configuration by specifying the number of rows and columns.
-3. Choose the placement of your tiles by adding the starting position and size of each tile in your grid:
+3. Choose the placement of your tiles by adding the starting position and size of each tile in your grid.
-    - The grid should consist of 6 columns and 9 rows, with a gap of 16 for a better layout.
-    - The configuration should include 2 tiles.
-    - Use the project ID value to specify the Agent ID you previously copied and saved.
+4. Add the Project ID, you copied earlier, to ensure the Config is mapped to the right Agent

     ```json
     {